Olney High School

+It was added to the National Register of Historic Places in 1986.

+History and architectural features

-The original historic building was designed by Irwin T. Catharine and built in 1929–1930.
-It is a five-story brick building on a granite base with a five-story tower in the Late Gothic Revival-style.
-It features Gothic arched openings and limestone details.
+The original historic building was designed by Irwin T. Catharine and was built between 1929 and 1930.
+It is a five-story brick building that sits on a granite base with a five-story tower.
+Designed in the Late Gothic Revival style, it features Gothic arched openings and limestone details.

 It was added to the National Register of Historic Places in 1986.